KnapsackPro/knapsack_pro-ruby/README.md

     bundle exec rspec spec/foo_spec.rb spec/bar_spec.rb --default-path spec

+If you were running your tests with `--order random` on your CI then you can additionaly pass seed param with proper value in above command (`--seed 123`).

 #### for knapsack_pro queue mode

 To retry the particular CI node do this on your machine: